dustydells/mtech_reu_plants/README.md

 The purpose of this project is to automate the process of segmenting images into categories - live plants and not.
 The photos used are primarily images of the ground that contain quadrats (a 1x1 meter pvc pipe square, generally used to quantify a square meter of ground in ecological surveys).
 There are also some pictures of plucked willow leaves and stems on gray backgrounds.
 ![image containing quadrat](raw_photos/20240530_164307.jpg)
 ![image containing willow leaves](test_photos_greenhouse/image_1.JPG) These photos can be found in the folders "raw_photos" and "test_photos_greenhouse."
+Both are contained inside of the "photos" main folder.

 ### What is a vegetation index?
 A vegetation index is an equation that tells you how "green" a pixel is.
 It is designed to identify crops and plants.
 The equation uses RGB channels (some equations involve near infrared channels.
 The images used in this project were taken with phone cameras.
 I did not have access to near infrared data, so I used the vegetation index equations that only involve RGB values.) to calculate a single value.